Foshan YiWeiXin Technology Co.,Ltd.

 • Spin Stack Turning: For even greater efficiency, especially with higher cavitation, YWX offers Spin Stack Turning.
 This innovative approach allows production in the same machine with potentially double the number of cavities compared to normal molds.
 Benefits include:

-• Transfer by Robot: For specific applications, YWX also employs 2K molding with transfer by robot, offering flexibility in handling parts between shots.
+• Transfer by Robot: For specific applications, YWX also employs 2K molding with transfer by a robot, offering flexibility in handling parts between shots.

 2. 3K (Three-Shot / Tri-Material) Injection Molding